michael2012z/BitBible/markdown/KJV/files/Gen.md

 39. And Pharaoh said unto Joseph, Forasmuch as God hath shewed thee all this, there is none so discreet and wise as thou art:

-40. Thou shalt be over my house, and according unto thy word shall all my people be ruled: only in the throne will I be greater than thou.be ruled: Heb. be armed, or, kiss
+40. Thou shalt be over my house, and according unto thy word shall all my people be ruled: only in the throne will I be greater than thou.

 41. And Pharaoh said unto Joseph, See, I have set thee over all the land of Egypt.

-42. And Pharaoh took off his ring from his hand, and put it upon Joseph’s hand, and arrayed him in vestures of fine linen, and put a gold chain about his neck;fine…: or, silk
+42. And Pharaoh took off his ring from his hand, and put it upon Joseph’s hand, and arrayed him in vestures of fine linen, and put a gold chain about his neck;

-43. And he made him to ride in the second chariot which he had; and they cried before him, Bow the knee: and he made him ruler over all the land of Egypt.Bow…: or, Tender father: Heb.
-Abrech
+43. And he made him to ride in the second chariot which he had; and they cried before him, Bow the knee: and he made him ruler over all the land of Egypt.

 44. And Pharaoh said unto Joseph, I am Pharaoh, and without thee shall no man lift up his hand or foot in all the land of Egypt.

 45. And Pharaoh called Joseph’s name Zaphnath–paaneah; and he gave him to wife Asenath the daughter of Poti–pherah priest of On.
-And Joseph went out over all the land of Egypt.Zaphnath–paaneah: which in the Coptic signifies, A revealer of secrets, or, The man to whom secrets are revealedpriest: or, prince
+And Joseph went out over all the land of Egypt.

 46. And Joseph was thirty years old when he stood before Pharaoh king of Egypt.
 And Joseph went out from the presence of Pharaoh, and went throughout all the land of Egypt.